The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - ½ cup white chocolate chips

-- Move cookies to wire rack to cool completely.
+- Move cookies to a wire rack to cool completely, about 45 minutes.